ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 This section presents the measurement results obtained during the execution of the build process for each application category, using both Just-in-Time and Ahead-of-Time compilation.

-Since they all exhibit a consistent trend in terms of energy consumption across every JVM, I have included only three of them in this section, representing each distinct application category.
+Since they all exhibit a consistent trend in terms of energy consumption across every JVM, I have included only a few of them in this section, representing each distinct application category.

-*Note: All subsequent plots from this category represent the mean energy consumption based on the RAPL stats after subtracting the baseline measurements (i.e., idle system power consumption), including the 90% confidence level error.*

 [![SpringPetClinicEnergyConsumption.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/off-the-shelf-applications/spring-petclinic/results/jdk-21/x86_64/linux/plot/energy-report-build.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/off-the-shelf-applications/spring-petclinic/results/jdk-21/x86_64/linux/plot/energy-report-build.svg?raw=true)